 You might be wondering why one might want to make their own yogurt, well for a host of reasons actually.
 Commercially prepared yogurts contain a multitude of chemicals- such as Castoreum (which are derived the from scent glands located under the tale of a beaver), aspartame, high fructose corn syrup, a rainbow of nasty food dyes as well as Carrageenan (which is a derivative of red seaweed but has recently been under fire for it's link to cancer).

 In order to make your own delicious, healthy yogurt, you'll need a few simple ingredients.
 Milk, Live Yogurt cultures, which in our case we purchased 1 tiny container of raw, Live Culture yogurt (no flavoring added) from the grocery store.
-It was a bit expensive, but don't worry, after you've made your own batch of yogurt, you can use it as a starter for the next batch.

 |First, gather your ingredients you need:

 * 1 qt of Whole, LowFat or Non-Fat Milk (Or Soy Milk, Almond Milk or Coconut Milk)

 * 2 Tbs. preservative free, un-flavored yogurt (Live Cultures)

 |Pour milk into a saucepan over medium heat, bring to a near boil of 185F, stirring constantly.

 Once the milk reaches a boil, reduce heat and allow to simmer (not boil!) for 2 minutes.
 The purpose of this is to pasteurize the yogurt to prevent unwanted bacteria from reproducing.